 What impacts with the work have on traffic?

-During weekdays, the bridge will accommodate alternating traffic controlled by flaggers and signalization.
-Alternating traffic flow will result in delays.
-During non-construction the bridge traffic will be controlled by alternating traffic signalization and on a few occasions the bridge will be closed for night work.
+Through weekdays there will be alternating traffic across the bridge controlled by signalization.
+This alternating flow will result in traffic delays through the course of construction.
+On a few occasions the bridge will be closed for night work.

 Will pedestrians and cyclists be able to use the bridge during construction activity?

 Access for pedestrians and cyclists will be maintained via temporary pedestrian/cycling pathway.
-Pedestrian access could be impacted late in the project but cycling will be available on the bridge deck via the alternating traffic lanes.
+Pedestrian access might be impacted late in the project but cycling will be available on the bridge deck as part of the alternating traffic lanes.

 Will access to the Capilano River for fishing be restricted?

-Access to the river backs will be unrestricted.
+Access to the river banks will be unrestricted for Squamish Nation Members.
 On a few occasions, access from the north side of the bridge from the RV Park will be restricted for a few hours per day during the removal of heavy pieces of concrete.
 Access from the south via the Mobile Home Park will be unaffected and fully accessible.
-The stairs leading down to the bridge on the south sided will be non-accessible for 2 months while new stairs are constructed.
+The stairs leading down to the bridge on the south sided will be non-accessible for 2 months while new stairs are being put in.

 Will fishing from the south side of the bridge deck be maintained?

 Once the temporary path goes in, fishing from the bridge will not be possible.
-After the improvements are done, a new height of approximately, 4.5 feet will be installed and will be about 1’ higher than what exists today.
-Fishing off the bridge will still be possible at the completion of the improvements.
+After the improvements are done, a new railing height of approximately, 4.5 feet will be installed, fishing will be possible in this area but the fence will be about a 1’ higher than what exists today.

 Why is this work necessary?

-The existing sidewalk is narrow with no separation from vehicles using the bridge.
-This creates an unsafe environment for pedestrians, cyclists and those confined to wheelchairs/scooters or using baby carriages when crossing the bridge.
-Safety for these individuals diminishes when one or more of these users share the sidewalk.
-The wider pathway creates a much safer crossing and will be lit to provide more comfort in the darker hours.
+The existing sidewalk is narrow and has no separation from vehicles crossing the bridge.
+The improvements provide an expanded shared pathway for pedestrians, cyclists and those confined to wheelchairs/scooters or those using baby carriages separated from vehicles crossing the bridge.
+Under the existing conditions, multi-use of the sidewalk is difficult and at times, challenging.
+The new wider pathway creates a more welcoming and better and protected crossing for pedestrians, cyclists and other modes of active transportation and will be lit to provide more comfort in the darker hours.

 The bridge is also in need of remedial work.
-Through the course of time the bridge has undergone periodic maintenance and repairs but now requires more substantial repairs.
-At the completion of the project the bridge will look and feel new.
+Through the course of time the bridge has undergone periodic maintenance and repairs but over 40 years of age it now requires more substantial repairs.
+Remedial repairs will occur in conjunction with construction of the new shared pathway and crossings.